SurajVishwakarma333/Map-using-GoogleMapsActivity/README.md

              "YOUR_API_KEY" string from AndroidManifest file with "${MAPS_API_KEY}".

              Manipulates the map once available.
-             I added my location marker in India ., you can add yours as per your required location
+             I added my location marker in India., you can add yours as per your required location